dhaval27p/IPRO---Digital-Development/FacultyFeedback.md

 ## Week 9 ##

 ## Week 10 ##
-- Feedback
 - Feedback will be in FacultyFeedback.md each week
 - Built screens from wireframe
 - Working on database
 - Demo are good to have weekly to make progress and keep updates small
 - Consider tagging stories scenario#1 and scenario#2 so you know what you need to do for alignment with the end of the course
 - What have you done to address demo feedback?

 ## Week 11 ##